When should I consider an AUS?

 The doctor will generally remove the catheter the day after the surgery and monitor your recovery.
 You may have to take antibiotics to prevent an infection.
-If you are able to urinate without any problems and there is not much residual urine in the bladder, you will be discharged from the hospital a few days later.
+If you are able to urinate without any problems and there is not much residual urine in the bladder, you will be discharged from the hospital.
 The length of hospital stay can vary in different countries.

 After you leave the hospital, your body still needs time to fully recover from surgery.
 Because of this, the AUS will not be activated until your lower urinary tract has completely healed.
 This means that in the weeks after the procedure you will continue to have urine leakage.
 During this time you may also experience pain in the pelvic area, or feel pain when you urinate.
 Your doctor can prescribe medication to deal with these symptoms.

 The doctor will schedule an appointment to activate the device 4-6 weeks after surgery.

 During the recovery period your doctor may recommend to:

 - Drink 1-2 litres every day, especially water

 - Not lift anything heavier than 5 kilograms

 - Avoid thermal baths, or going to the sauna

 After AUS implantation, you will need a specifically designed seat to prevent the pump from accidentally activating during these activities.

 You need to go to your doctor or go back to the hospital right away if you: